Blurring the lines between partner and carer

 31 May 2023

 With Carers Week taking place from 5th-11th June, we wanted to highlight some of the challenges unpaid carers face and recognise the quiet contributions they make to society.
+We spoke to Josey who cares for her husband Chris, who has mitochondrial disease.

 Sometimes the line between partner and carer can become blurred, and that’s certainly the case for Josey, who’s married to Chris but has felt more like a full-time carer than a wife since his mitochondrial disease diagnosis.

 When Chris was a teenager he had hearing problems and was also very slim.
 Other than that, when Josey first met him he was like any other twenty-something.
 Then one night in 2017 he had a seizure, followed by another a couple of weeks later.
 He was in and out of hospital and eventually the neurologist diagnosed two strokes, for which he was put on blood thinners, but the seizures continued.
-The doctors narrowed it down to either mitochondrial disease, a brain tumour or motor neurone disease, and after an agonising 8-week wait for test results, the mito diagnosis was confirmed.
+The doctors narrowed it down to either mitochondrial disease, a brain tumour or motor neurone disease, and after an agonising 8-week wait for test results, the mitochondrial disease diagnosis was confirmed.
 The next day Chris was sent home.

-The couple had never heard of mito, but Josey resisted the urge to do loads of research.
+The couple had never heard of mitochondrial disease, but Josey resisted the urge to do loads of research.
 “Google often presents the worst-case scenario,” she reasons.
 “The internet is really good for some things and not so much for others.”
 But she found The Lily Foundation’s video explainer invaluable.
 “It was amazing.
 It explains the disease better than anyone!”

 After his diagnosis, Chris was ok for a few years and normal life continued, until he had six more strokes.
 That was the catalyst for a huge decline in both his physical and mental health.
 He temporarily lost the use of his right hand and right leg, lost the ability to read and write, couldn’t grasp who people were and forgot their names.
 He also forgot all his passwords, and Josey suddenly found herself looking after the family finances as well as coming to terms with his rapid deterioration.

 Today Chris struggles with his mobility; balance issues mean he falls over a lot and he has to use a wheelchair.
 He’s registered partially-sighted because the signal from his eyes doesn’t get to his brain – often he’ll have a full-blown conversation with the cat, thinking it’s Josey, because it’s sitting in her chair!
-He suffers from mito-related epilepsy and also has extensive eating problems due to his stomach not being able to break food down properly.
+He suffers from mitochondrial disease-related epilepsy and also has extensive eating problems due to his stomach not being able to break food down properly.
 He loses weight quickly, often refuses to eat, and regularly needs to rely on high-calorie, nutrient-rich milkshakes.

 Josey does pretty much everything for Chris – washing him, dressing him, feeding him.
 “He can eat two bites but after that I have to physically feed him, or cut food up for him,” she explains.
 Then there’s his multitude of daily tablets to be organised, some of which need to be stored in the fridge.
-He’s also diabetic – due to the mito – meaning Josey has to administer daily insulin injections.
+He’s also diabetic – due to the mitochondrial disease – meaning Josey has to administer daily insulin injections.
 “I constantly check his sugars – that’s something I can control.
 I have to judge each morning whether he’s going to have a good day or a bad one as to whether or not I give him insulin.”

 There’s no respite for Josey after dark either, as Chris suffers night terrors which often cause him to scream at the top of his lungs.
 And sometimes he just wakes up in a bad mood for no reason.
 When he was first discharged, his behaviour could be a little challenging for Josey to deal with at times, but medication has helped to keep him on an even keel since then.